 However, depending on your reasoning tasks it is recommend that you either configure ApacheCommonsSimplex further or set another linear solver as your default solver.
 TweetyProject also supports the integration of e.g. LpSolve.
 If you have LpSolve installed in your system and the binary lp_solve is accessible in your PATH, you can set it as your default solver for linear problems via:

 Unfortunately, to the best of our knowledge there is no free, stable, and versatile Java-based solver for general optimization problems available (if you have one please let us know, we tried out a lot of different approaches).
 Consequently, there is no default solver for general optimization problems available in TweetyProject.
-We recommend installing the OpenOpt solver suite (which is freely available and written in Python).
-If OpenOpt is installed on your system and the binary python is accessible in your PATH, you can set OpenOpt as your default solver for general problems via:
+We recommend using the OctaveSqpSolver which provides a bridge to the Octave optimization solver "sqp" which itself implements a successive quadratic programming solver for general non-linear optimization problems.
+For that to work you must have Octave installed on your system.
+You can then set OctaveSqpSolver as your default solver for general problems via:

 The above given code lines set the corresponding solvers as default solvers with default settings.
 Please be aware that, depending on your actual problem that is to be solved, the configuration of your solver is a crucial issue and influences the quality of the results significantly.

-If your favorite solver is not supported, please have a look at the Solver.java interface in the net.sf.tweety.math.opt package and think about implementing a bridge yourself and contribute it to TweetyProject.
+If your favorite solver is not supported, please have a look at the Solver.java interface in the org.tweetyproject.math.opt package and think about implementing a bridge yourself and contribute it to TweetyProject.